eliashaeussler/typo3-warming/Documentation/Configuration/Permissions.rst

 ..  seealso::

-    You might also want to check out :ref:`access-utility` for the actual implementation of the permission check.
+    You might also want to check out :ref:`warmup-permission-guard` for the actual implementation of the permission check.